ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

     npm install jit-grunt --save

-Then replace all your load statement with a single line:
+Then replace all tasks load statements with a single line:

     module.exports = function (grunt) {